 We’re figuring out who we are – we’re growing true to who we are at our incredibly beautiful, authentic cores.

-Authenticity is the enemy of self-doubt.
-If we get to know ourselves well enough, if we don’t fight the urge to “fix” or “repair” ourselves, if we surrender to our perceived flaws, if we practice self-love and appreciate who we really are, if we honor our bodies, minds, and souls – then, we can really start to break free from the grips of our disorders.
+Being authentic is the enemy of self-doubt.
+If we get to know ourselves well enough, if we don’t fight the urge to “fix” or “repair” ourselves.
+When we surrender to our perceived flaws, practice self-love and appreciate who we really are, honor our bodies, minds, and souls – then, we can really start to break free from the grips of our disorders.

 Confidence in who we are is a superpower we all have the ability to harness.
 It’s up to us to get there.